-EASA, which is the Technical Agent for the Member States of the European Union, has issued EASA AD 2023-0011, dated January 17, 2023 (EASA AD 2023-0011) (also referred to as the MCAI), to correct an unsafe condition for all Airbus SAS Model A350-941 and -1041 airplanes.
-The MCAI states that longitudinal sealing tape in the forward and aft cargo compartments had migrated from its original position, possibly due to relative movement between the cargo floor panels and the cargo loading system, combined with compression of the tape.
-One function of the cargo floor panel sealing is as a contributor to the tightness of the lower cargo compartment floor panels, which provide an enclosed area to maintain halon concentration in the event of a fire.
-This condition, if not addressed, could affect the fire extinguishing system efficiency in the cargo compartments, possibly resulting in failure of the system to contain a cargo compartment fire or permanently extinguish the fire.
+The FAA issued AD 2023-04-12, Amendment 39-22359 (88 FR 12143, February 27, 2023) (AD 2023-04-12), for all Airbus SAS Model A350-941 and -1041 airplanes.
+AD 2023-04-12 was prompted by an MCAI originated by EASA, which is the Technical Agent for the Member States of the European Union.
+EASA issued AD 2023-0011, dated January 17, 2023 (EASA AD 2023-0011), to correct an unsafe condition.

+EASA AD 2023-0011 stated that longitudinal sealing tape in the forward and aft cargo compartments had migrated from its original position, possibly due to relative movement between the cargo floor panels and the cargo loading system, combined with compression of the tape.

+AD 2023-04-12 required repetitive detailed inspection of the affected parts (i.e., cargo sealing tapes installed between the cargo floor panels and the cargo loading system in longitudinal direction, in the forward and aft cargo compartment area), and, depending on findings, accomplishment of applicable corrective action.
+The FAA issued AD 2023-04-12 to address migration of the tape, which can affect the tightness of the cargo compartment floor panels that provide an enclosed area to maintain halon concentration in the event of a fire.
+This condition, if not addressed, could affect the fire extinguishing system efficiency in the cargo compartments, possibly resulting in failure of the system to contain a cargo compartment fire or permanently extinguish a fire.